 Jessica from Beauties And The Bibs searched Pinterest for activities and found a great game idea called unlucky dip, where the children have to touch horrid things with a blind fold on.
 I love this idea, you could have so much fun with this.
 Here are some other great budget party ideas for Halloween:

 Halloween is a great excuse to get crafty.
 There are so many frighteningly good things you can make at home to celebrate In the UK Halloween usually falls in the October half-term so if you are stuck for things to keep the kids entertained and your budget is tight then why not try some of these fun ideas.

 My Two Mums Spooky Finger Puppets on a Budget Spooky Finger Puppets on a Budget.

 If you love carving pumpkins then I highly recommend visiting a pumpkin patch.
 They are usually free to visit and you can find a good range of prices to suit all budgets.
 It’s a great family tradition to start and you can take some amazing photo’s too.
 Here are some budget friendly ways to carve your pumpkins and some ideas to use the leftovers:

-I hope this post has given you lots of ideas for celebrating Halloween on a budget, if you have any more budget friendly ideas leave me a comment i love hearing from you.
+I hope this post has given you lots of ideas for celebrating Halloween on a budget.
+If you have any budget friendly ideas leave me a comment I love hearing from you.